Not dreaming at moment of understanding—even in a dream

 Can there be any understanding in a dream?
 [No.]

-Some kind, someday, can't it be remembered?
-[Sometimes I can remember about the Dhamma discussion.]
+Some kinds, some days, can't they be remembered?
+[Sometimes I can remember Dhamma discussions.]

 Is it wholesome or not wholesome?
-[I can even think about Dhamma in a dream.]
+[I can even think about the Dhamma in a dream.]

 So, can there be other kusala moments?
 Not just dreaming about Dhamma discussions.
 [I don't know.]